The Orthodox Church

 After Nicea, these three bishops were known as patriarchs.
 After Constantine built Constantinople and it became the capital of the Roman empire, its bishop also became a patriarch.

 At the Council of Chalcedon in A.D.
 451, there was a rift between the patriarch of Alexandria and the others over the dual natures (human and divine) of Christ.
 As a result, the patriarch of Alexandria and his churches have been out of communion with the others ever since.
+They are now known as the Coptic Church, and they later founded the Ethiopian Orthodox Church.
 Nonetheless, he appeared or sent a representative to all the later ecumenical councils (see below).

-The metropolitan of Jerusalem was elevated to patriarch at the Council of Chalcedon.
+The metropolitan of Jerusalem was elevated to patriarch at the Council of Chalcedon in 451.
 That made five total.

 Another major patriarch that needs to be mentioned is the one in Moscow that was added in 1589.
 The Russian Orthodox Church is the largest of the eastern Orthodox churches today.